United Utilities reminds customers to use water wisely

 1.53m Residents

 “The LRF partnership in Lancashire is strong and effective.
-We meet regularly to review our plans; we test them and learn from others to ensure that we are well prepared to respond should we need to.
-Be it flooding, wildfires, explosions or a pandemic; if you live in Lancashire you are in good hands.”
+We meet regularly to review our plans and test them to ensure that we are well prepared to respond to any emergencies such as a pandemic, a flood, a storm or a wildfire.
+If you are in Lancashire you are in good hands.’’

 “We’re fortunate in Lancashire to have a strong and effective resilience forum with over 70 engaged partners, looking after 1.5million residents.
 Our dynamic way of working with both local and regional partners means we are always looking to improve our planning and response; working together to plan, prepare and respond to emergencies and critical incidents is our main purpose – we’re well practiced in this.